Joan the Lame of Burgundy

 Joan of Burgundy (Jeanne; c.
 1293 – 12 December 1349), also known as Joan the Lame (Jeanne la Boiteuse), was Queen of France as the first wife of King Philip VI.
 Joan ruled as regent while her husband fought on military campaigns during the Hundred Years' War in 1340, from 1345 to 1346 and in 1347.
 Her son John succeeded as king in 1350.
 She is the matriarch of the House of Valois, which ruled France from 1328, the beginning of her husband's reign, to 1589.

 Joan was given significant power by Philip VI to rule after he left to fight in the war.
 Joan had the power of a co-ruler, which gained her infamy for her use of judicial power and gave "Lame" as her nickname.
-Not being of royal blood, she held significant power thanks to Philip VI.
 She is known for her influence in supporting learning going beyond the elite, which had begun under Philip IV.

-Lineage and early life
+Early life

 Joan was the daughter of Duke Robert II of Burgundy and Agnes of France.
 Her older sister, Margaret, was the first wife of King Louis X of France.
 Joan married Philip of Valois, Louis's cousin, in July 1313.
 From 1314 to 1328, they were Count and Countess of Maine.
 From 1325, they were also Count and Countess of Valois and Anjou.

 Joan was considered to be a scholar and a bibliophile.
 She sent to her son John manuscripts to read and commanded the translation of several important contemporary works into vernacular French, including the Miroir historial of Vincent de Beauvais (c.
 1333) and the Jeu d'échecs moralisés of Jacques de Cessoles (c.
 1347), a task carried out by Jean de Vignay.